-On average, listings lease in the $60's per square foot per year.
-The Washington D.C region is going through a decrease in rates.
+On average, listings lease in the $50's per square foot per year.
+The Washington D.C region is experiencing a decrease in rates.
 In the last 3 months, the median rate fell $7 per sqft per year.
-That's a 11% decrease in rent.
+That's a 10% decline in rent.

-Compared to the rest of the Washington D.C. market, the Washington D.C submarket has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Washington D.C region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 90 listings have been made available, so you'll want to check back regularly for new listings.
-About 2% of the listings in the Washington D.C are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 89 listings have been posted online, so you'll want to check back regularly for new listings.
+About 1% of the available space in the Washington D.C are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,700 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this area are around 10 stories.
-Most buildings in this region were built in 1976 and are Class A.
+Even though the median size is 5,440 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are around 10 stories.
+Most buildings in this area were built in 1976 and are Class A.